BalaMungala/CreditCardFraud-SelfOrganizingMaps/README.md

-# BankApplication-FraudDetection
+# CreditCardApplication-FraudDetection
-Detecting the fraud bank applications  using Self Organizing Maps in python
+Detecting the Fraud CreditCard applications  using Self Organizing Maps in python